K-S-K/CV/README.md

 ### [2023-2024.
 Prototype Board CAD](Articles/30_BBCAD/Article.md)

-The prototyping board project development software is a simple editor for prototype board wiring planning with effective storage of files in a version-management-friendly format.
+The prototyping board project development software is a simple editor for planning prototype board wiring, with effective file storage in a version-management-friendly format.
 The project is written in C# for use in a web environment.
 It is written in C# for .NET 7.
 It works on both Windows and Linux.
-It contains a pipeline for the deployment to the AWS virtual machine.<br>
+It contains a pipeline for deploying to an AWS virtual machine.<br>
 ![Resizing command as a text](Articles/30_BBCAD/Images/Fig_07_Unified_CLI.gif)

 #### [2023.
 LCD Screen driver for ESP Microcontroller](https://github.com/K-S-K/ESP32-02-OLed-SSD1366)